Urban agriculture: Soil decontamination

 One way of identifying soil contamination is through using already well-established plants as bioindicators of soil health.
 Using well-studied plants is important because there has already been substantial bodies of work to test them in various conditions, so responses can be verified with certainty.
 Such plants are also valuable because they are genetically identical as crops as opposed to natural variants of the same species.
 Typically urban soil has had the topsoil stripped away and has led to soil with low aeration, porosity, and drainage.
 Typical measures of soil health are microbial biomass and activity, enzymes, soil organic matter (SOM), total nitrogen, available nutrients, porosity, aggregate stability, and compaction.
 A new measurement is active carbon (AC), which is the most usable portion of the total organic carbon (TOC) in the soil.
 This contributes greatly to the functionality of the soil food web.
 Using common crops, which are generally well-studied, as bioindicators can be used to effectively test the quality of an urban farming plot before beginning planting.

+Urban soil contamination remains a persistent challenge in cities with histories of industrial activity, leaded gasoline, or housing painted with lead-based paint.
+Recent studies have shown that a significant proportion of community garden soils in major cities contain lead concentrations exceeding safe thresholds for children, which poses a public health concern for urban farmers and local residents.
+Exposure pathways include inhalation of dust, ingestion of contaminated produce, and direct contact with soil, with children being particularly vulnerable.
+Experts recommend site-specific soil testing, inclusive community outreach, and tailored remediation strategies to reduce risks while supporting equitable access to gardening space.

+One such remediation strategy is phytoremediation, which uses hyperaccumulator plants like Brassica juncea to extract metals from soil.
+While phytoremediation alone may be too slow for some urban contexts, it is often paired with additional measures such as raised beds, composting, or crop selection to lower contaminant exposure during food production.
+These integrative approaches are especially relevant for low-income neighborhoods, where budget constraints limit access to conventional remediation technologies.
+Improving awareness of these solutions is essential to ensure that soil decontamination practices support environmental justice as well as food security.